 But first: what is DMARC?

-DMARC is an email authentication protocol which protects domains from impersonation.
+DMARC is an email authentication protocol that protects domains from exact domain impersonation.
 When properly configured, DMARC uses existing protocols DKIM and SPF to ensure that emails sent using your domain are legitimate, preventing hackers from impersonating your brand and damaging your reputation.
-Correct DMARC configuration can also improve deliverability rate, as receiving senders can see that your emails have come from a reputable source.
-The set up and configuration of your DMARC policy can seem daunting at first, but it really doesn’t need to be – that’s where OnDMARC comes in.
+Correct DMARC configuration can also improve email deliverability rate, as receiving senders can see that your emails have come from a reputable source.
+The setup and configuration of your DMARC policy can seem daunting at first, but it really doesn’t need to be - that’s where OnDMARC comes in.

 1. You may not know it yet, but your reputation relies on it